josuepedru/lfm_test/README.md

-Certainly!
-Here's a README for the two functions you provided:

----

 # Time Series and Cross-sectional/Fama-Macbeth Tests

 This repository contains two primary functions for conducting time series tests and cross-sectional/Fama-Macbeth tests on financial data.
 These functions are designed to work with asset returns and factor data to evaluate the performance and risk of portfolios.